 The Vice President for Advancement is responsible for raising annual, capital and planned gifts to support Clemson University; serving constituents of Clemson University; seeking service, participation, counsel and ambassadorship from constituents; managing constituent database; managing private assets of Clemson University; facilitating institutional communication internally and externally; establishing and maintaining strong relations with print and electronic media and general public; producing quality publications for Clemson University; and generally building and enhancing the image of Clemson University.
 The Vice President has jurisdiction over Conference, Guest and Visitor programs.

-As director of development and alumni affairs, the director oversees and ensures close collaboration of Clemson's alumni relations and fund-raising programs.
+As Associate Vice President, the AVP oversees and ensures close collaboration of Clemson's alumni relations and fund-raising programs.
 This includes supervising alumni relations; all aspects of fund raising, including annual giving, major gifts, planned giving, corporate and foundation support, college initiatives and academic and athletic capital campaigns; donor prospect research and development; and donor relations, stewardship and events.

 Wil, a member of the Class of 2000, holds a bachelor’s degree in history.
 While at Clemson, Wil was president of his fraternity, a member of Student Alumni Council and student body president.
 After graduation, Wil served the Greenville Clemson Club as president.
 Under his leadership, the club was the first to make gifts to both the Palmetto Challenge and the WestZone.
 In 2005, he was named the Alumni Association’s Volunteer of the Year.After working as a pharmaceuticals representative, Wil returned to Clemson in 2007 as Senior Director of Alumni Relations.